asynkron/protoactor-website/hugo/content/docs/placement-strategies.md

 ### Is unique for a given ID

 This strategy involves using a virtual actor with a unique identifier (ID) as part of its name.
 This ensures that each actor is unique and can be individually addressed within the cluster.
-This strategy is typically used when you need to maintain a unique instance of an actor for each entity in your system.
+By assigning a distinct ID to each actor, the system can prevent conflicts and ensure that each entity, whether a player, monster, or user account, is represented by exactly one actor.
+This approach is typically used in systems where entities need to be distinctly manageable and trackable across distributed environments.

 ```mermaid
 graph TB